nhatlee/SmoothDrawNote/README.md

 # SmoothDrawNote
 Draw note
-Provided smooth drawing lines by using UIBezierPath
+provided smooth drawing lines by using UIBezierPath